Leaflet ASPAVELI 1080mg 54mg / ml solution for infusion

 Special populations

-No impact on the pharmacokinetics of pegcetacoplan was identified with age (19-81 years), race orsex based on the results of population PK analysis.
+No impact on the pharmacokinetics of pegcetacoplan was identified with age (12-81 years), race orsex based on the results of population PK analysis in patients with PNH, C3G or primary IC-MPGN.

 Compared with a reference 70 kg patient, the steady-state average concentration is predicted to beapproximately 20% higher in patients with a body weight of 50 kg.
-Patients weighing 40 kg arepredicted to have a 45% higher average concentration.
-Minimal data are available on the safety profileof pegcetacoplan for patients with a body weight below 50 kg.
+PNH patients weighing 40 kg arepredicted to have a 45% higher average concentration.
+Minimal data are available on the safety profileof pegcetacoplan for PNH patients with a body weight below 50 kg.

 Elderly